Alschn/django-react-docker-heroku-template/README.md

 ## With Docker
 Make sure Docker Engine is running.

+**IMPORTANT:** You need to change CLRF to LF in entrypoint-dev.sh and entrypoint-prod.sh, otherwise build will fail because Linux uses different line endings than Windows.
+You can do this e.g using Pycharm, choosing LF in Line Separator at the bottom bar.
+Other files are not affected by this issue.

 While in **root directory**, build docker images and run them with docker-compose.
 This might take up to few minutes.